 It is important that you choose to wear clothes that are appropriate for an interview and for the position you are applying for.
-Make sure they are neat and clean and if you wear makeup - don't wear too much.
-Also ensure your hair is neat and appropriate for your interview.
-It may be hard, but try to relax during the interview as much as possible.
+It may be hard but try to relax during the interview as much as possible.

 Prepare

 You should also show some enthusiasm for the company and the type of work you will be expected to do.
 A person that really wants the job will impress the interviewer.
 It will help you to do a bit of homework about the company if you can.
 Having knowledge of what the company does, how many employees it has etc. will also make a favourable impression on the employer.